 While these therapies work for most people, everyone is unique and may need a modified type of treatment.
 That’s why Jennie also offers methods including the following:

 Expressive Therapy (Similar to Art Therapy)

 Sand Tray Therapy

 Body and Movement Mindfulness through Interplay

 If you want to move forward or learn more, call, e-mail, text or message Jennie anytime.

 Everyone feels anxious at times.
 This is normal before a special occasion, at particularly difficult times in your life (like a divorce or death of a loved one) or when you're trying something new, like public speaking.
-Sometimes anxiety can become severe, even bringing anxiety attacks, sometimes called panic attacks.
+Sometimes anxiety can become more severe, causing problems in everyday life, even bringing anxiety attacks, sometimes called panic attacks.
 If the anxiety becomes very high or extreme, or occurs so frequently that it interrupts your life, it could be caused by a past trauma, anxiety disorder or other condition.
 Fortunately, most conditions that lead to high anxiety are very treatable.
-Jennie can typically help you figure out the cause of your anxiety and can help you learn ways manage or heal it.
+Jennie can typically help you figure out the cause of your anxiety and can help you learn ways to decrease, manage and heal it.